zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 ### Input Data

 The actual input provided by the end-user, either the exact message as typed by the user (e.g. in a chat-bot interface), or some specific set of data the user entered (e.g. in a custom app).
-This is typically covered in the user prompt.
+This is typically the main, if not all, component in the user prompt.

 ## Prompt Techniques